jgomer2001/testing/README.md

 * Super Gluu devices
 * Mobile phone numbers (for delivering passcodes via SMS)

 The management consists of enrolling new credentials (devices), and updating or deleting existing ones.
-Also, the application will allow users to choose  their preferred method for authentication: whether using basic password only or enabling two factor authentication with the usage of already enrolled devices.
+Also, the application will allow users to choose  their preferred method for authentication: whether using basic password only or enabling two-factor authentication with the usage of already enrolled devices.

 # Project's scope

 Initially this project is aimed at delivering a MVP which will be available for users of Gluu's support portal and the oxd license management portal.
 This will allow us to elicit valuable feedback from customers to enrich the capabilities of the web app itself.

 For this MVP no license is needed, however, the app requires oxd (a licensed middleware component).

-This file [https://trello-attachments.s3.amazonaws.com/57150e91a415045e27c57ad0/594155c64b012a416ca2e8dc/abf35915d9ba6ab467b06117dbf43dca/cred-manager-mockups.png] is the mockup of credential manager and depicts to a good extent how it will look like and the functionalities it is expected to include.
-Note the representation of credential types already mentioned and the existence of two roles: a regular user, and an administrator user.
+This [file](https://trello-attachments.s3.amazonaws.com/57150e91a415045e27c57ad0/594155c64b012a416ca2e8dc/abf35915d9ba6ab467b06117dbf43dca/cred-manager-mockups.png) is the mockup of credential manager and depicts to a good extent how it will look like and the functionalities it is expected to include.
+Note the representation of credential types mentioned above and the existence of two roles: a *regular user*, and an *administrator user*.

 # Requirements